History of the Game Engine: Part 1

 John Madden Football (1988)

 Sports simulators soon saw the potential of reaching out to gamers.
-While the first versions were slow and pixelated – as was everything of the time – it helped introduce computers to a whole new section of the community.
+While the first versions were slow and pixelated – as was everything of the time – they helped introduce computers to a whole new section of the community.
 Other developers saw the potential and sports simulation started to grow rapidly as a genre.

 Special Mention: E.T.
-The Extra -Terrestrial (1982)
+The Extra-Terrestrial (1982)

 While most of the above games were pure gold, obviously the early days threw up a few stinkers too, but one, in particular, was a stinker which was marred with possible controversy, making it doubly a stinker.
 On top of all that, its demise is now something of an urban legend, so sit back and enjoy the ballad of E.T.
 The Extra-Terrestrial.

-E.T. the film was released to emotion-ridden audiences in 1982, both Universal Pictures and Stephen Spielberg were keen to capitalise on success by getting some kind of computer game going.
+E.T. the film was released to emotion-ridden audiences in 1982, and both Universal Pictures and Stephen Spielberg were keen to capitalise on success by getting some kind of computer game going.
 People loved E.T. the movie, and people loved computer games; how could an ET.
 Computer game not be a success?

-Warner Communications gaming arm – Atari – certainly thought that this was going to be commercial gold and with the blessing of Universal and Spielberg, game designer Howard Scott Warshaw was engaged in designing the platform.
+Warner Communications’ gaming arm – Atari – certainly thought that this was going to be commercial gold and with the blessing of Universal and Spielberg, game designer Howard Scott Warshaw was engaged in designing the platform.
 Warshaw had been a leader of the team behind the commercially acclaimed Raiders of the Lost Ark game so it seemed obvious to pick him to helm the new title.

 Warshaw was called in in late July 1982 to be given the project, with a perceived timescale of a little over a month to complete.
 He was also given an estimated budget of $20-25 million!
 A big ask indeed, but Warshaw believed it was possible.